absrp/absrp.github.io/_pages/about.md

 ---

 <p align="justify">
 Welcome!
 I am an Assistant Professor of Geosciences at Utah State University.
 Before, I was a postdoc in the Division of Geological and Planetary Sciences at Caltech, working primarily with Dr. Jean-Philippe Avouac.
 I got my PhD (2023) from the Earth and Planetary Sciences Department at the University of California, Davis, advised by Dr. Mike Oskin.
-My current research interests rely on using geologic and geodetic data, and numerical models, to understand:
+My current work relies on using geologic and geodetic data, and numerical models, to understand:
 </p>

 1. The mechanics of large earthquakes, especially multi-fault ones